matt-dray/blogsnip/README.md

 ## What

-{blogsnip} is a package of [RStudio addins](https://rstudio.github.io/rstudioaddins/) for inserting code snippets.
+{blogsnip} is a package of miscellaneous [RStudio addins](https://rstudio.github.io/rstudioaddins/) for inserting code snippets or updating selected code.

 The addins make it easier for me to write [{blogdown}](https://bookdown.org/yihui/blogdown/) posts for [rostrum.blog](https://rostrum.blog).
 You may or may not find them useful.